 - individual study, and

-More about additional credentials such as a CDE (Certified Diabetes Educator).
+More about additional credentials such as a CDCES (Certified Diabetes Care and Education Specialist).

 Standards of Practice for RD's Level of Practice